 Would You Believe It? then returned for a third attempt this time we see the interactive game show work where the host asks the home audience 17-2, and it takes the computer forever to collect the answer from an audience member, and he manages to get it wrong.

 Once again, we got the news, no Brad Hall this week just Sweetchuck as his scientist character to share different types of menopause.

 The Motels then took to the stage to perform Suddenly Last Summer.

 Michael Palin then took to the stage to promote saving the plankton over the whales because of how many planktons die just to feed one whale.

 The Motels then returned to the stage to perform Remember The Night.

 Finally, Michael Palin closed the show by thanking the audience and saying his goodnights.

-If you follow my progress at all you will know that I am very happy to see twenty segments because it made it super easy to find these three favorite moments.
+If you follow my progress at all, you will know that I am delighted to see twenty segments because it made it super easy to find these three favorite moments.
 First, I loved the Shoplifter short film because it's been a while since they shared a short film and this was a super fun one.
-Next, I really liked really liked the Man On A Chain sketch because it reminded me of my buddy's short film from back when we were in film school.
+Next, I really liked the Man On A Chain sketch because it reminded me of my buddy's short film from back when we were in film school.
 Finally, I was a fan of I liked the House Of Mutton sketch because it was the most Python-like sketch in the bunch.